Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • wrists

-Most injuries result from training without progression or without adequate warm-up.
+Most injuries result from training without progression or an adequate warm-up.

 Proper warm-up

-Joint mobility, scapular activation and core are essential before climbing the pole.
+Joint mobility, scapular activation, and core engagement are essential before climbing onto the pole.

 Conditioning before tricks

-Conditioning prepares muscles and joints for the loads of pole dancing.
+Conditioning prepares the muscles and joints for the demands of pole dance.

-Recovery is part of training and prevents chronic overload.
+Recovery is part of training and prevents chronic overuse injuries.

-An experienced teacher not only teaches figures, but also protects the student's body by adapting the work to her abilities.
+An experienced instructor does not just teach moves; they protect the student’s body by adapting the training to her abilities.

-Pole dancing is an intense sport and requires adequate physical preparation.
-Training without proper progression or understanding the body's physiology can lead to joint and muscle injuries.
+Pole dance is an intense sport and requires proper physical preparation.
+Training without proper progression or without understanding the body’s physiology can lead to joint and muscle injuries.

 I always recommend: